AminaElsheikh/DEFC.Util.RepoGen/README.md

     - [DEFC.Util.Generator](#defcutilgenerator)

 ## ℹ️ About
-**DEFC.Util.RepoGen** is a .NET CLI tool and NuGet package that helps developers quickly generate **repositories** and **Unit of Work** classes that **map** to **SQL Server stored procedures(SP)**.
+**DEFC.Util.RepoGen** is one of **DEFC utilities** packages.
+It is a .NET CLI tool and NuGet package that helps developers quickly generate **repositories** and **Unit of Work** classes that **map** to **SQL Server stored procedures(SP)**.
 It is designed to automate repetitive tasks, reduce boilerplate code, and maintain a clean architecture within .NET applications.

 This tool empowers development teams to enforce consistent patterns, improve productivity, and accelerate the creation of scalable applications that interact with databases via stored procedures.

-The tool is structured around seven main folders to organize your code effectively:
+The tool organizes generated code into seven main folders to promote clean architecture and maintainability:

 - **Repositories** – Concrete implementations for data access operations.
 - **IRepositories** – Interfaces defining repository contracts.